-- 1. Continue to improve access to health care for the target population by providing assistance with health insurance enrollment.
-The goal is to increase assistance by 2% year over year. - 2.
-Increase the health literacy, including nutritional literacy, of at-risk, under-deserved target populations
+- 1. Continue to improve access to health care for the target population by helping with health insurance enrollment. - 2.
+Increase the health literacy, including nutritional literacy, of at-risk, under-deserved target populations.

-Community Strengthening / Cultural Competency
+Community Strengthening/Cultural Competency

-Healthcare organizations such as Saint Anne's Hospital need highly skilled staff to provide highquality care.
+Health care organizations such as Saint Anne's Hospital need highly skilled staff to provide highquality care.
 Quality health care is an essential component of a region's quality of life, as well as an economic advantage.
 Employers must be part of the education system, supporting students and their staff to further develop skills and knowledge.
 Doing so ensures new workers are prepared for today's jobs and continue to grow and learn in these roles to become leaders.
 We keep our best and brightest in the region to the benefit of all as they become parents and active community members.